pradyutnair/finance/functions/gocardless-sync/README.md

 # GoCardless Transaction Sync Function

-This Appwrite Function synchronizes bank transaction data from GoCardless into your Appwrite database.
+This Appwrite Function (Python runtime) synchronizes bank transaction data from GoCardless into your Appwrite database.
 It runs 4 times daily to fetch the latest transactions and update your database.

 ## Features